wissanu/NSGA-II-Fruit-Finder_Problem/README.md

 NoTE: cost and pieces constrant can be raise.

 Method included
-- Tournament Selection ( the candidate is 20% from total population ) (both)
+- Tournament Selection ( the candidate is 20% from total population )
+- single point crossover
 - mutation swap
 - crossove and mutation rate , 70% and 10%

 Constrain
 - 0 <= x1,x2,x3,x4,x5 <= 15